This article was originally published on Healthcare Business Today.

 Though times have been difficult, essential healthcare workers have stepped up to the plate and earned kudos from a grateful world — even while enduring unparalleled levels of stress.
 This is especially true for nurses.

 According to the National Academy of Medicine, up to 54% of nurses struggled with burnout before the pandemic.
 And now, 60% say they might leave the profession, according to Holliblu and Feedtrail.
 Nobody wants nurses to undergo so much occupational anxiety that resigning seems the only option.
 Still, increasing caseloads and double shifts are a necessary reality.

-Despite all of this, hospital leaders can showcase gratitude in special ways during May’s National Nurses and Hospital Weeks (May 6-12 and May 9-15, respectively).
+Despite all of this, hospital leaders can showcase gratitude in special ways any day.
 Thankfully, these solutions can be quick and cost-effective enough to make sure you can use a little to do a lot.